StorjOld/MetaDisk/README.md

   which allows one to synchronize data from and to the blockchain.

-- [web-core](https://github.com/Storj/web-core) is the backend server that powers BitCumulus.
+- [web-core](https://github.com/Storj/web-core) is the backend server that powers Metadisk.
 It provides a JSON API web service, and the daemons to synchronize files to the cloud hosting services and to the blockchain.

-BitCumulus, this project, provides a web interface to web-core, allowing you to upload files and check the server status regarding bandwidth, disk usage, and synchronization state.
+Metadisk, this project, provides a web interface to web-core, allowing you to upload files and check the server status regarding bandwidth, disk usage, and synchronization state.